 To prevent the transmission of syphilis, you can:

 Practice safer sex.

-- Use latex condoms and/or dental dams for all sexual activities, including oral sex.
+- Use latex or polyisoprene condoms and/or dental dams for all sexual activities, including oral sex.
 (This does not eliminate the chance of transmission because a syphilis lesion may be in an area not covered by a condom or dental dam, but consistent use reduces the risk.)

 - Talk to your sex partners about their history of STIs.

 - If you or your partner notices any unusual discharge, a sore or a rash, especially around the groin, avoid having sex and see your doctor as soon as possible.

 Get tested and treated.

 - Get tested regularly for syphilis.
 If you are a pregnant woman, get tested early on in your pregnancy.

 - If you test positive, treat the infection as soon as possible and notify your sex partner(s), so they can get tested too.
 It is important that the people you have had sex with know that they may have been exposed to syphilis; however, doing this is not always easy.
 So ask your doctor or nurse for a referral to your local public health department, which can discreetly inform your sexual partner(s) of their need for syphilis testing.

 If you use drugs, avoid sharing drug equipment.